manalijadhav97/LIQID/README.md

    Record Types : (Wealth,Cash,Equity).
 4. Investement : This is a junction object for Client/Account and Product Offering object - this stores the investment options stored by our client with different product offering combinations.
 5. Financial Institutions : Custom Object holds the information on different types of financial instituations offering different products for investment.
-6. Portfolio Document : custome Object holds the Client/Accounts documents , used for investments further, it has has a child object Files, this is a standard SF object used to hold raw files/attchments.
+6. Portfolio Document : custom Object holds the Client/Accounts documents , used for investments further, it has has a child object Files, this is a standard SF object used to hold raw files/attchments.